OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

 ## Health, Diet, and Supplements

 - Effects of **iodine**:
-    - Symbolic dreams of flying and consciousness expansion are related to iodine intake.
     - Joe advised to resume iodine intake cautiously—one drop every other day, possibly applied to skin.
 - Heavy metal toxicity findings:
-    - **Uranium** in Galatea and Athena: childhood exposure via nefarious substances in an alley.
-    - High **strontium** levels in Andromeda, Chu, and Joe: not harmful; considered beneficial.
     - **Nickel** from car exhaust and industrial chemicals, not cooking pots.
     - **Cadmium** and **cesium** from smoking are easily detoxed.
     - **Arsenic**: